interval1066/twonky/README.md

 Silly game after a game of the same name that used to be distributed with CDC Cyber main frames with thier NOS operating system.
 I spent hours wasting time playing this and 'advent', a text adventure game.
 Play is simple, you get dropped in a maze with a 'ray gun' and hunt the ravenous Twonky.
 The Twonky is also hunting you.

-Installation is the usual ./install, make, & make install 1, 2, 3.
+Installation is the usual ./install, make, & sudo make install-strip 1, 2, 3.
 Distributed as source, so constructive comments are welcome.
 No real prequisites, just a decent C++ compiler.

 I really wrote this as an excersise in using the automake suite of tools, sort of a personal refresher.